taniafatmawati/taniafatmawati/README.md

 ### [🌐 Securing Fedora Server with OpenVPN: SSL/TLS Integration and Firewall Hardening](https://github.com/taniafatmawati/vpn-secure-implementation-fedora-server)
 **Aug 2024 – Sep 2024**
 Secure data communication through the configuration of a Virtual Private Network (VPN) using OpenVPN on a Fedora Server with SSL/TLS and advanced firewall hardening.
+This project also supports understanding access control, secure remote access, and configuration-related security risks in infrastructure environments.

 **Key results**
 - Achieved end-to-end encryption of VPN traffic using SSL/TLS certificates.